Cariou v. Prince: Findings

 The Southern District of New York (SDNY), in March 2011, held that Prince's works were infringing.
 At that point, the Cariou v.
-Prince case received significant attention, because the SDNY ordered that Prince's unsold works, and Rizzoli's catalogs, be impounded and destroyed.
+Prince case received significant attention, because the court ordered that Prince's unsold works, and Rizzoli's catalogs, be impounded and destroyed.
 The SDNY found that the works were not transformative, in part because Richard Prince did not claim to be "commenting upon" the original works.

 Prince, whose works often sell in galleries for many thousands of dollars, appealed to the Second Circuit.
 The case was of high interest to the art world, which largely favored Prince's position, and to the photographic community, which largely favored Cariou's position.

-In April 2013, the Second Circuit reversed the SDNY's decision, finding that most of Prince's works were indeed "transformative" to a "reasonable observer" and therefore fair use.
-In particular, the Court found that the lower court erred in requiring that the appropriating artist claim to be commenting on the original work, and found works to be transformative if they presented a new aesthetic.
-The court found 25 of 30 works to be transformative fair use under its standard, and remanded the case to the lower court for reconsideration of 5 of the works under the Second Circuit's new standard.
+In April 2013, the Second Circuit reversed the lower court, finding that most of Prince's works were indeed "transformative" to a "reasonable observer" and therefore fair use.
+In particular, the circuit found that the lower court erred in requiring that the appropriating artist claim to be commenting on the original work, and found works to be transformative if they presented a new aesthetic.
+"A secondary work may constitute a fair use even if it serves some purpose other than those (criticism, comment, news reporting, teaching, scholarship, and research) identified in the preamble to the statute", wrote Judge Barrington Daniels Parker for the three-judge panel."Our conclusion should not be taken to suggest, however, that any cosmetic changes to the photographs would necessarily constitute fair use."

+The court found 25 of 30 works to be transformative fair use under its standard, and remanded the case to the lower court for reconsideration of five of the works under the Second Circuit's new standard.
+In a separate opinion that concurred in part and dissented in part, Judge J. Clifford Wallace of the Ninth Circuit, sitting by designation, said that while he agreed with the general principles of transformative use the court had articulated, having done so the court should have remanded all the Prince images to the district court for reconsideration under that standard, more in keeping with general procedure.

+Wallace also differed over the exclusion of Prince's statements as to his intent in creating his derivative work.
+Conceding that in Blanch v.
+Koons the circuit had cautioned that such statements were not the "sine qua non" in determining fair use, he pointed out that it had considered those statements in Castle Rock Entertainment, Inc. v.
+Carol Publishing Group Inc..

-On March 18, 2014, Cariou and Prince announced that they had settled the case.
+In 2014, Cariou and Prince settled the case before it was reheard in district court.